Techtonica/techtonica.org/README.md

 ### Updating Dependencies

-This project uses [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies.
+This project uses [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies. _If there are dependencies only needed for local development, these go in dev.in/dev.txt.
+Otherwise they go in requirements.in/requirements.txt_.
 If you need to add or remove a Python library dependency:
-**If there are dependencies only needed for local development, these go in dev.in/dev.txt.
-Otherwise they go in requirements.in/requirements.txt**

 1. Edit `requirements.in` or `dev.in` (referred to below as `file_name.in`)
 1. Generate the .txt file